 Activation of the filters influences both the displayed and the printed signal.
 To guarantee a correct and accurate analysis, any automatic interpretation of the trace is performed always and only on the non-filtered ECG signal.

 The low-pass filter filters various high frequency muscle artifact and external interference – noise generated by nearby electronic devices.
 The 150Hz setting clears most of the signal.
-If, however, there is a noise that comes through 150Hz filter as seen below the setting should be set to 250Hz.
+If, however, you require less filtering, the setting should be set to 250Hz.

 High-pass filter (baseline filter)